 With its tropical landscapes and vibrant culture it will challenge you to broaden your mind.
-Considered a "jewel of the Far East", Thailand will take your breath away, providing you with incredible stories for back home.
+Considered a jewel of Southeast Asia, Thailand will take your breath away and provide you with incredible stories for back home.
 Imagine telling your friends about the day you meditated in a Buddhist temple, then free dived in the waters of Koh Tao, where you saw the giant leathery fins of a Hawksbill Turtle.
 If so much can happen in one day, then don’t waste a minute of it!

-Taking a gap year is advantageous because the individual programs are usually short.
-A gap year allows for a multitude of experiences.
-Rather than working for just one organization, taking a gap year allows you to participate across many different fields.
-Whether you're an indecisive person or a spontaneous person (or both, that's a catch 22), a gap year is perfect for you.
+Taking a gap year in Thailand is advantageous because individual programs are usually short.
+A gap year allows for a multitude of experiences and allows you to participate in many different fields.
+If you're looking to learn new skills, travel, get out of your comfort zone, or work in a different country, a gap year in Thailand is perfect for you.

 Thailand has it all, from tropical beaches to amazing mountains, fantastic rural landscapes to.
 Whatever takes your fancy; you can be sure to find it here.

-Adventure traveling in Thailand will see you practice Muay Thai, scuba dive and snorkel the turquoise waters, trek across mountains, swing in the trees in zip line parks, stay and experience life of Thailand’s local tribes and many more.
+Adventure traveling in Thailand will see you practice Muay Thai, scuba dive, and snorkel the turquoise waters, trek across mountains, swing in the trees in zip line parks, stay and experience the life of Thailand’s local tribes and many more.
 If you hate being tied to one place and have a big heart, then adventure traveling in Thailand is perfect for you.

-You can do it all on your own or chose one of the many adventure programs that take you across South East Asia, giving you a glimpse of the entire region.
+You can do it all on your own or chose one of the many adventure programs that take you across Southeast Asia, giving you a glimpse of the entire region.
 Do your research and choose what suits you best to make sure you have the time of your life.

 Thailand’s diverse availability of internships makes it hard to choose just one.
 From medical work to becoming a trained scuba diver, Thailand offers many exciting opportunities.
 The advantage of taking a gap year is that you can take advantage of many internships.
 Internships are variable; some do not pay, some will cost you, and others will pay decently.

-Thailand is the most visited country in South East Asia.
+Thailand is the most visited country in Southeast Asia.
 Aside from its beautiful beaches and fascinating culture, travelers enjoy how inexpensive it is.
 For example, you can have a wild night in Bangkok for less than the cost of a decent meal in London!

-The unit of currency in Thailand is Thai Baht (THB).
-1 baht is divided into 100 satang.
+The unit of currency in Thailand is Thai Baht (THB): 1 baht is divided into 100 satang.
 Banknotes are in denominations of 1,000 (brown), 500 (purple), 100 (red), 50 (blue), 20 (green) and 10 (brown) baht.
-Coins consist of: 25 satang, 50 satang, 1 baht, 5 baht and 10 baht.
+Coins consist of 25 satang, 50 satang, 1 baht, 5 baht and 10 baht.

 As far as food is concerned, most visitors can afford to eat out as often as they want to.
-The average meal at a restaurant costs as little as $2.50-5.
+The average meal at a restaurant costs as little as $2-5.
 And if you brave the street food, a lovely Pad Thai will cost you no more than $1.50.

 Getting to and from a Thai restaurant is also relatively cheap, just make sure your taxi driver puts on the meter.

 Individuals are taught to think for themselves and take full responsibility for their actions.
 The essence of this culture has two principal themes: one must understand the difference between reality and self-delusion, and one must understand the nature of cause and effect.

 The Thai language follows suit with this philosophy.
-In English there might only be one word for something, but Thai often has a wide array of words, each of varying politeness.
+In English, there might only be one word for something, but Thai often has a wide array of words, each of varying politeness.
 This diversity allows for the speaker to display complete emotional honesty in a conversation.
-The use of "white lies", or being polite to avoid the truth, is considered rude.
+The use of "white lies," or being polite to avoid the truth, is considered rude.
 Travelers must understand that in Buddhist culture, avoiding telling you the truth is considered a form of lying.

 As in any other predominantly Buddhist country pointing the soles of your feet and touching someone’s head are considered inappropriate.